Viburnum Shrubs Are Hardy & Work Well In Landscaping

 Viburnum dentatum, also known as southern arrowwood, possesses many similar qualities to viburnum prunifolium; although this small shrub has green leaves for most of the year, they turn a vibrant yellow or red around autumn every year.
 Like its cousins, viburnum dentatum is native to the eastern United States.
-Their blue-black fruit serve as a main food source for songbirds, so placing them in a landscape is a sure-fire way to draw birds into one's property without risking damage to less hardy plants.
+Their blue-black fruit serves as the primary food source for songbirds, so placing them in a landscape is a sure-fire way to draw birds into one's property without risking damage to less hardy plants.

-Viburnum plants are among the most accessible for a budding landscaper, and their hardiness makes them fool-proof; truly, a beautiful addition to any lawn or display.
+Viburnum plants are among the most accessible for a budding landscaper, and their hardiness makes them fool-proof; indeed, a beautiful addition to any lawn or display.

 The Many Advantages Of Planting Viburnum Shrubs

 Viburnum shrubs bring lush greenery, fall color and winter interest to your property.
 These plants thrive in a range of soils and climates.
 Their adaptability, along with a moderate to fast growth rate, is only some of their many advantages.
 Here are a few more: